Fred Mossler: Community involvement and other ventures

 Mossler has participated in the TED conference series, presenting a TEDx talk in Las Vegas titled “Flourishing Communities: Live, Work, and Play” that outlines the transformation of a previously unused area of downtown Las Vegas into a cultural and economic hotspot.

 He is on the board of the Downtown Project, a $350 million revitalization project in downtown Las Vegas.
 In addition to real estate, the project also invests in small businesses, arts and culture, education, healthcare, and tech startups.
 Tech investments are handled through the Downtown Project’s tech investment arm, VegasTechFund, in which Mossler holds the title of Limited Partner.

 Mossler is an investor in Silver State Production Services, a Las Vegas-based film production company that has worked on projects such as Looking Glass (2017) and The Hangover Part III.
 He is also an executive producer on the movie Viena and the Fantomes released in 2020.

 Mossler contributed to Zappos CEO Tony Hsieh’s book, Delivering Happiness, discussing how Zappos approaches vendor relationships.
 The book reached #1 on the New York Times and USA Today bestseller lists.

 In 2012, Mossler founded Honus Capital LLC, a hands-on investment fund for Las Vegas-area entrepreneurs.

 In May 2017, Mossler became an active member of the Board of Directors of LivePerson, a mobile and online messaging and analytics solutions provider.
 As the company enters a growth and expansion phase, Mossler is expected to provide digital sales and growth strategy expertise.

-In August 2019, Mossler and his wife were feature in Footwear News magazine as "local guides" to their home, Las Vegas, offering their recommendation for "go-to Vegas hangs."
+In August 2019, Mossler and his wife were featured in Footwear News magazine as "local guides" to their home, Las Vegas, offering their recommendation for "go-to Vegas hangs."
 Mossler was also in attendance this same month at the FN Platform, a gathering for Footwear Industry "power players."

 In October, 2019, Mossler was included in a team of expert judges to ascertain the "Startup of the Year," choosing re:3D for their advancements in the 3D market.
 In October 2020, Mossler joined The Board of Trustees for his alma mater, Southern Oregon University where he serves on the Development Committee.